Training program on ISO 7101:2023 organised by QAI

 Accessibility of Testing Labs to communities became the biggest stumbling block.
 Lots of calls, conversations across the markets asking for testing access.
 Urban markets stopped responding at some point, as the pressure became too much.
 Semi urban and rural markets didn’t have any access to testing at all.

+Why are the labs not doing testing ?
 Why is it that the testing facilities are not accessible to all ?
+Who can actually do the Testing ?
+Where are Testing Labs ?

 The above were the questions asked by many on daily basis.